thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Blood_Purity/Why.md

 ---
+collection: Harrypedia
-title: "Blood Purity"
+title: Blood Purity
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Blood Purity bigotry is a central theme of the Harry Potter series.
 But how